apiato/apiato/docs/_docs/C.features/admin-dashboard.md

 ## How it works:

-Visting `http://apiato.dev/admin/dashboard` will redirect you to a login page for admins.
+Visiting `http://apiato.dev/admin/dashboard` will redirect you to a login page for admins.

 the default credentials are: